A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Numerical examples

-For a coarser field (Fig. \ref{fig:nu2.5}), the slope for the cost of the ALS-Cross method increases.
-In particular, it becomes larger than the respective slope of multilevel QMC, which remains close to 1.
-We can observe an intersection in Fig. \ref{fig:nu2.5} (top).
+For a less smooth field ($\nu=1.5$, Fig.~\ref{fig:nu2.5}), the slope for the cost of the ALS-Cross method increases, in particular becoming larger than the respective slope of multilevel QMC.
+However, in absolute terms the ALS-Cross method remains consistently the fastest for the considered range of tolerances.
+For an even less smooth field with $\nu=1$, both the single-level and the multilevel QMC method become faster than the ALS-Cross method and the rate of ALS-Cross is closer to that of single-level QMC (Fig. \ref{fig:nu2}, left).
 This indicates that it might be beneficial to use the ALS-Cross solver also in a multilevel framework.
 A further investigation of this idea goes beyond the scope of this paper.
+However, in terms of PDE solves (Fig.~\ref{fig:nu2}, right), ALS-Cross still hugely outperforms both the QMC approaches, which may indicate potential even for rough coefficient fields for more complex 3D PDE problems.

-Finally, we investigate in Fig. \ref{fig:nu4_l_sigma} the influence of the parameters $k_0$ and $\sigma^2$ in our coefficient model \eqref{eq:kle_art} on the performance.

-These two parameters correspond to the reciprocal of the correlation length and to the variance, respectievely.
+Finally, we investigate in Fig.~\ref{fig:nu4_l_sigma} the influence of the parameters $k_0$ and $\sigma^2$ in our coefficient model \eqref{eq:kle_art} on the performance.
+These two parameters correspond to the reciprocal of the correlation length and to the variance, respectively.
 We consider only ALS-Cross and multilevel QMC here.
 The results confirm what we expected: the TT ranks, and hence the complexity, are larger for a larger variance and for a smaller correlation length.
 Consequently, the TT-based algorithm is more beneficial in the low variance, long correlation length regime.